As you set out to create a household budget, you will likely come across the terms FIXED and VARIABLE expenses.

 Finding More Money

-When you are looking to find more money to put towards your goals there are two options:
+When you are looking to find more money to put toward your goals there are two options:

 1. You can simply make more money.
 Perhaps you pick up a side gig or add more hours at work.
 In this instance, you will not have to cut back on spending BUT you will still have funds to put towards your goals.